 With that said, the future hearable devices will have a variety of use cases across different industries.
 For one, hearable devices will be able to perform live translation of a foreign language to the user’s native tongue.
 Other hearable advances will be seen in the medical field, as more accurate biometric sensors will allow for more accurate vital signs and instant measurements.

 How Ambiq Contributes

-Ambiq’s ultra-low power microprocessors are transforming hearable technology, both in terms of their capabilities and their potential.
+Ambiq’s ultra-low power System on Chip (SoC) solutions are transforming hearable technology, both in terms of their capabilities and their potential.
 By enabling always-on voice detection and recognition, ear-worn devices can go beyond basic biometric measurement.
 Overnight, these hearables are evolving into voice assistants capable of integrating into our lives for a wireless and hands-free healthcare guidance.

-For the last ten years, Ambiq has been laser-focused on inventing and delivering the most revolutionary microcontroller (MCU) and System-on-Chip (SoC) solutions in the market.
-Through the advanced Subthreshold Power Optimized Technology (SPOT) platform, Ambiq has helped many leading manufacturers worldwide create products that can operate for days, months, and sometimes years on a lithium battery or a single charge.
+For the last ten years, Ambiq® has been laser-focused on inventing and delivering the most revolutionary SoC solutions in the market.
+Through the advanced Subthreshold Power Optimized Technology (SPOT® ) platform, Ambiq has helped many leading manufacturers worldwide create products that can operate for days, months, and sometimes years on a lithium battery or a single charge.
 For more information, visit www.ambiq.com.